Are you in the market for a forklift but have questions about the price of new or used models?

 Alright, we’re at the end of the road.

-- Does your choice make financial sense?
+- Does the option you’re considering make financial sense?

 Let’s get started.